badmanwillis/Eduardo/README.md

 # Eduardo
-Eduardo the hair combing robot, a University of Plymouth MEng Robotics ROCO504 project.
+Eduardo the hair combing robot.
+A University of Plymouth MEng Robotics ROCO504 project.

 Olly Smith and Sam White 2018.
 Module lead by Martin F Stoelen.